jekmasto/Daily_GNSS_DL_Denoiser/README.md

 *Corresponding author: Giacomo Mastella (giacomo.mastella@uniroma3.it)

-Author of the Code: Giacomo Mastella and Jonathan Bedford
+Author of the Code: Giacomo Mastella and Jonathan Bedford.

 Contact  Giacomo Mastella (giacomo.mastella@uniroma3.it) if you have any problems using this code.